dscho/xkcd/content/comics/2012-7-9-united-shapes.md

 [Wyoming contains the back side of a white envelope, sealed with red wax, with a black heart next to a signature in the lower left corner. ]

-[Nebraska contains a blue VW type 2 with mattresses sticking out the back.	]
+[Nebraska contains a blue VW type 2 with mattresses sticking out of the back.	]

 [Iowa contains a tomato, lettuce, cold cut and cheese sandwich.]